+VI.
 Conclusion

-In the new world economy, lenders of last resort capable of supplying outside liquidity globally are more necessary than ever before.
+In the new world economy, LLRs capable of supplying outside liquidity globally are more necessary than ever before.
 Within that group of lenders the IMF has a key role to play, although modifications in both the IMF's structure and in the global financial architecture are necessary if the IMF's potential is to be realized.
-Given the growing interdependence of all countries, richer and poorer, many of these same reforms would be high on the financial-stability agenda even if the IMF had never been invented.
+Given the growing interdependence of all countries, richer and poorer, many of these same reforms would be high on the financial stability agenda even if the IMF had never been created.